12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 MCQ Remember Defection

-What does the term 'defection' mean in the context of Indian politics after the 1967 elections?
+What does the term 'defection' mean in the context of Indian politics, as described in the text?

-C When an elected representative leaves the party on whose symbol he/she was elected and joins another party.
+B An elected representative leaving the party on whose symbol he/she was elected and joining another party.

-D When a party fails to secure a majority in elections.
+D A political party failing to secure a majority in elections.

 Answer